auroredupontd/dand-p6-test-a-perceptual-phenomenon/README.md

 # dand-p6-test-a-perceptual-phenomenon
 Data Analyst Nanodegree (Udacity)
 <ul>
-<li>Identify components of an experiment</li>
+<li>Identified components of an experiment</li>
-<li>Use descriptive statistics to describe qualities of a sample</li>
+<li>Used descriptive statistics to describe qualities of a sample</li>
-<li>Set up a hypothesis test, make inferences from a sample, and draw conclusions based on the results</li>
+<li>Set up a hypothesis test, made inferences from a sample, and drew conclusions based on the results</li>
 </ul>